DigitPaint/roger-style-guide/README.md

 - Update version number if applicable.

-- The most resent release is on top.
+- The most recent release is on top.
 Release date is added on release.
   ```
     Release: 1.0.1 (xx-xx-xxxx)
     -----------------------------